xupypg88/VeeamLogViewer/README.md

 # VeeamLogViewer
-Sublime Text 3 Plugin for Easier Viewing of logs of Veeam
+Sublime Text 3 Package for analazing and reviewing logs of Veeam